 Diabetes can increase the risk of vision threats, such as cataracts, glaucoma, macular edema, and diabetic retinopathy, which is damage to the blood vessels in the retina.
 When left untreated, diabetic eye diseases can lead to vision loss.
 If you have type 1 or type 2 diabetes, you can preserve the health of your eyes by regularly seeing an eye specialist that understands how to identify, prevent, and manage diabetic eye diseases.
-Our board-certified ophthalmologists at Clewner & Kelly Eye Center are ready to partner with you for your diabetic eye care.
-Schedule a visit at our center in Boca Raton, FL to learn more about your options.
+Our board-certified ophthalmologists at Clewner & Kelly Eye Center are ready to partner with you for your diabetic eye care in Boca Raton, FL.
+Schedule an annual eye exam at our center in Boca Raton, FL, to have your eyes checked and learn more about your options.

 What are the symptoms of diabetic eye diseases?